ggerganov/wave-share/README.md

 ### CLI tool `wave-share`

+---

+**Important:** This CLI tool was the prototype for the now standalone library [ggwave](https://github.com/ggerganov/ggwave).
+Make sure to check it out, as it has more up-to-date examples for the application of this data-over-sound type of communication.

+---

 This is a simple tool that receives and sends data using the explained `wave-share` sound tx/rx protocol.
 Type some text on the standard input and press Enter to transmit.

 ```bash